Buy the Books

 YOU MIGHT ALSO LIKE

-There is a new page (see button, bottom left) where Peter lists novels written in a similar genre to his own.
+There is a new page (see button, bottom left) where Peter lists novels which inspire him or are written in a similar genre to his own.
 So, once you've run through the Ties of Blood series here are some new ideas for you!
 There are over twenty titles now, classics old and new!

 FOOD FOR THOUGHT

 There is a lot of interest in the food and drink mentioned in the books, so Bicorn has added a FOOD page (see button left).
 The dishes mentioned have all been tested in the kitchens at Bicorn Towers.
 New recipes just added!